 Problems start when there’s too much heat.
 The oil’s viscosity drops too low, making it unable to cling to moving parts to keep them lubricated.

-After a certain point, high temperatures will cause oil molecules to break down, turning into carbon particles.
+After a certain point, high temperatures will cause oil molecules to break down, turning them into carbon particles.
 When hot oil burns, an explosion may occur.

 Oil coolers dissipate heat by channeling hot oil through small passages within the radiator.